VoronDesign/VoronUsers/printer_mods/GadgetAngel/Bigtreetech_Octopus_Pro_Color_PIN_Diagram/README.md

 Here is the link to the config file on github for the Octopus V1.1 board https://github.com/Klipper3d/klipper/blob/master/config/generic-bigtreetech-octopus.cfg.

-There are differences between the Octopus V1.1 pin-out and the Octopus Pro V1.0 pin-out.
+There is only two differences between the Octopus V1.1 pin-out and the Octopus Pro V1.0 pin-out.
+The Octopus V1.1 pin-out has PC5 on the EXP2 connector but on the Octopus Pro V1.0 this pin on the EXP2 connector is now "Not Connected (NC)".
+The second difference is that on the Octopus V1.1 pin-out PB7 is the signal PIN used on the PROBE/SENSOR connector and on the BLTouch header but on the Octopus Pro V1.0 the signal pin on the PROBE connector is PC5.
+Which means that on the Octopus V1.1 board you can only use either a BLTouch or a Proximity Sensor but NOT both.
+On the Octopus Pro V1.0 since the signal pins for the PROBE connector is different from the BLTouch, if you wanted to, you could use both ports.

 Please use this color pin diagram in this repository to obtain the correct PIN assigments.

 If you decide to flash a new bootloader to the Octopus Pro V1.0 board (you should not need to because you can upload the new Klipper firmware using the micro-SD card reader) and find that the micro-SD card bootloader no longer works you will want to return the board to it's shipment state by finding the original bootloader and "bootlaoder+firmware" files at https://github.com/GadgetAngel/BTT_SKR_13_14_14T_SD-DFU-Bootloader/tree/main/bootloader_bin/backed_up_original_bootloaders